 Some time ago I came across these pretty vintage bluebird patterns here.
-My mother, who passed away last January, loved bluebirds, and for my aunt (her sister) I thought a bluebird dish towel would be a nice reminder.
+My mother, who passed away in January 2010, loved bluebirds, and for my aunt (her sister) I thought a bluebird dish towel would be a nice reminder.
 So I stitched one of these designs on a flour sack towel.

 (design on flour sack towel with crocheted pot holder)(design on flour sack towel with crocheted dish cloth)

 I had also found one time in my mother's fabric stash a length of linen dish towel fabric.
 There was just enough fabric to make 3 dish towels.
 I thought it would be meaningful to stitch one each with a bluebird design for my two daughters and myself.
 Last spring I completed one of these:

 And for Christmas I finished a second one: